 Is It My Wisdom Tooth?

 Wisdom teeth do not normally develop in children under 16 but will begin to come in from around 17 years old until someone is in their mid-twenties – it varies depending on the person.
-If you are having a throbbing tooth pain that comes and goes and you are under 16, it is unlikely that wisdom teeth problems are the issue.
+If you have throbbing tooth pain that comes and goes and you are under 16, it is unlikely that wisdom teeth problems are the issue.Ā

 The location of the wisdom teeth, right at the back of the mouth both at the bottom and top, might cause pulsating pain in the area.
 If any pain radiates from this area the wisdom teeth may be the source of the pain.
 Treatments for painful wisdom teeth may include tooth extraction, which may be painful but subsides over time.